jbisits/Gaussian-diffusion/README.md

 # Gaussian-diffusion

+This repository has been archived as it is not maintained.

 Notebooks to look at diffusion of Gaussian initial conditions via the diffusion equaiton.

 **Note: There was an update to `Plots.jl` which has changed the way colour limits of the `heatmap` are set.